Davide95/telegram-integration-dialogflow/README.md

 * inline queries

 ## How to contribute
-Before submiting new pull requests, ensure that your code follows the PEP 8 style guide and run pylint to find bad practices.
+Before submiting new pull requests, ensure that your code follows the PEP 8 style guide and run pylint3 to find bad practices.